JOHN J. CARDILL

 John was called to the Bar of Ontario in 1974 having graduated from the University of Windsor.
 His practice is restricted to the areas of civil litigation and family law where he has appeared at all levels of court including the Supreme Court of Canada.
-He is recognized by his peers as an expert in the field of costs.
-John practices law as a sole practitioner in association with the law firm of Tierney Stauffer LLP.
+He is recognized by his peers for his in-depth knowledge of the field of costs.
+John practices law as a sole practitioner in association with the law firm of Tierney Stauffer LLP, working out of the Ottawa office.

 He is also a member of the Ad Hoc Committee for the Family Law Pilot Project in Ottawa a Committee to bring Court Reform to Family Law Proceedings in Ottawa, and introduced case management to Family Law in Ottawa.